Vicky-E/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile displays content of a file
 3-twofiles displays content of two files
-4-lastlines displays last 10 lines of a file
+4-lastlines displays last 10 lines of a file 5-firstlines displays first 10 lines of a file